 The wide adoption of IoMT devices would be the easiest to predict among the health tech trends in 2022.

 Devices that are part of the Internet of Medical Things will solve at least some problems that the healthcare sector had to deal with in 2020.
 IoMT can save money for the healthcare industry, too.
 A Goldman Sachs report estimated that IoT healthcare could save $300 billion through better ways of practicing medicine.

 For example, telemedicine saves money by keeping all non-essential consultations away from hospitals—cutting down on the time and infrastructure costs.
 In addition, IoT healthcare can increase operational efficiency.
 Like in all digitized industries, workflows can be optimized and automated.
 For example, real-time data on everything medicine or equipment makes healthcare administration efficient.
 Tracking digital tags on medicines can help fight counterfeit drugs.

 But IoMT devices are of the highest value in administering healthcare.
 They can bring healthcare to remote areas that cannot afford to have full-time hospitals.
 They bring regular consultations into people’s homes, which is especially important for patients with limited mobility.
 Portable point-of-care devices can run almost any regular test now—and share the results remotely with a doctor.

 Digital solutions proved their worth in 2020.
 The global IoMT market was valued at $44.5 billion in 2018 and is expected to grow to $254.2 billion in 2026.
-Investments in IoMT and other digital solutions are already on the rise, and the trend is likely to continue in 2021.
+Investments in IoMT and other digital solutions are already on the rise, and the new trend in healthcare technology is likely to continue in 2022.